NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Results

 \subsubsection{Peg-out/in-hole}

 Our NeuralTouch method achieved success rates of $55\%$, $25\%$ and $15\%$ for the bolt, plug and USB objects, respectively, consistent with the clearances of these objects progressively decreasing.
-Note that even though the success rates of NeuralTouch with the plug and the USB are not high, it does succeed sometimes, and this is a task in which the actions can be repeated until it succeeds.
-Therefore, another way to interpret the results is that they take a longer times to complete.
+Note that even though the success rates of NeuralTouch with the plug and the USB are not high, it does succeed sometimes.
 Also, even when the task fails on the insertion, it only has about 1\,mm error, compared to clearances of 1\,mm and 0.5\,mm respectively.

-In contrast, the baseline (vanilla NDF) barely succeeded with the bolt (5\%) and consistently failed with inserting the plug and USB.
-The primary cause of failure was the misalignment of the grasping pose for insertion.
-Additionally, we observed that most failures with the bolt and the USB were due to misalignment between their main axes and the grasping pose, which resulted in significantly higher frictional resistance and prevented them from being withdrawn from the hole.
+In contrast, the vanilla NDFs barely succeeds on the bolt (5\%) and consistently fails on the plug and USB insertion tasks.
+The primary cause of failure is misalignment of the grasping pose during insertion.
+C2FIL achieves a 25\% success rate on the bolt, which is used for demonstration, but also fails on the plug and USB tasks.
+C2FIL+RL-Touch improves the bolt success rate to 40\%, yet still fails on the plug and USB.
+The main limitation of C2FIL lies in its poor generalisability to unseen objects.
+Additionally, we observe that most failures with both the bolt and the USB result from misalignment between their principal axes and the grasping pose, leading to significantly increased frictional resistance that prevents successful withdrawal from the hole.

+We also observe that the average performance on this task decreases from 86.7\% in simulation to 31.7\% in real-world experiments.
+We attribute this performance gap primarily to limitations in the current tactile real-to-sim transfer, which introduces discrepancies between simulated and real tactile observations.
+Addressing these limitations is beyond the scope of this paper; however, improving tactile real-to-sim transfer remains an important direction for future work.

+Overall, the experiments show that NeuralTouch improves both grasping accuracy and generalisation by combining NDF-based visual guidance with tactile feedback.
+The advantage is most evident on unseen objects and ambiguous contact features, where single-modality baselines are more prone to failure.
+However, the real-world peg-out/in-hole results also reveal that the method remains limited by tactile sim-to-real transfer and by the sensitivity of high-precision insertion to small grasp misalignments.